Skip to main content

 2. Select group from the dropdown menu (appears when groups exist)

-Method 2: Move existing field
+Method 2: Move the existing field

 1. Click the menu icon for any field